NATIONAL EAT A CRANBERRY DAY

 - Laboratory studies indicate that extracts containing cranberry may have anti-aging effects.

-The word cranberry comes from “craneberry”; first named by the early European settlers in America who felt the expanding flower, stem, calyx and petals resembled the neck, head and bill of a crane.
+The word cranberry comes from “craneberry”; first named by the early European settlers in America who felt the expanding flower, stem, calyx, and petals resembled the neck, head, and bill of a crane.

-HOW TO OBSERVE
+HOW TO OBSERVE #EatACranBerryDay

-Enjoy some cranberries and use #EatACranberryDay to post on social media.
+Share all your favorite ways to enjoy a cranberry and use #EatACranberryDay to post on social media.